hosac/pflanzi/Readme.md

 <h2>Mechanical, 3D-printed parts</h2>

 The best way to provide files, instructions and details for 3D-printing is to use dedicated platforms.
-Please find "pflanzi" on [Thingiverse](https://www.thingiverse.com/thing:4429067).
+Please find "pflanzi" on [Prusaprinters](https://www.prusaprinters.org/prints/34203-pflanzi) and  [Thingiverse](https://www.thingiverse.com/thing:4429067).

 <h2>Shopping list / Assembly instructions</h2>